bokzor/revenue-boost/docs/PRE_PRODUCTION_CHECKLIST.md

      - Template metadata.
    - Audit storefront bundle size (under `extensions/storefront-popup/assets`) and avoid unnecessary dependencies.

-3. **Frequency capping UX & verification**
-   - Ensure frequency capping settings are clearly exposed in the admin (using `FrequencyCappingPanel`).
-   - Add at least one E2E test asserting that a popup does **not** show more often than allowed for a given visitor/session.

 4. **Billing flows (if charging at launch)**
    - Audit `app/domains/billing` for completeness: